 - Bleed lines

-- Identification mark to enable the visually impaired people identify the denomination
+- Identification mark to enable the visually impaired people to identify the denomination

 - Ashoka Pillar emblem